 Hogwarts Legacy max level cap explained

 The max level for a witch or wizard in Hogwarts Legacy is level 40.
-This means you get a total of 35 talent points to spend on perks, meaning that you won’t be able to invest in every single talent in the game, since there are 48 in total.
+This means you get a total of 35 talent points to spend on perks; you won’t be able to invest in every single talent in the game, since there are 48 in total.
 You need to think very carefully about where you will invest your points as there’s currently no way to respec your Hogwarts Legacy talents.
 Luckily, enemies won’t normally be tougher than you, as they also have a maximum level of 40.

 And that’s everything you need to know about the Hogwarts Legacy max level cap.
 We highly recommend you keep an eye out for the many Hogwarts Legacy field guide pages scattered throughout the game to get extra experience points.
 You can find them by plucking flying pages from the sky, casting Revelio to find hidden field pages, or even as a reward for solving the empty painting puzzles by finding their corresponding Lumos moths.
 For a different adventure entirely, do check out our list of the best PC games, as there are plenty of games in there that you may not have tried yet.

 The creator of the Harry Potter series, JK Rowling, has made a number of transphobic remarks on social media in recent years.
 Warner Bros. has the licence to make games based on Harry Potter.
 While the details of that deal aren’t publicly known, and WB Games says “J.K.
 Rowling is not directly involved in the creation of the game”, it is likely that, as the creator and owner of the Harry Potter IP, she will earn royalties from its sales.
 If you’d like to learn more about transgender equality or lend your support, here are two important charities we encourage you to check out: the National Center for Transgender Equality in the US, and Mermaids in the UK.